Shaft (1971 film): Portrayal of race

-Further, Shaft relies upon a group of militant black nationalists in helping him complete his mission to save Bumpy's daughter.
-The inclusion of a group so strongly identified with the Black Power movement was clearly an effort to appeal to black audience members.
-However, the film presented the black nationalists as a group that failed to further the black cause, raised no awareness of the black struggle, and displayed them simply as a hired team of assailants to assist Shaft on his mission.
+Shaft relies upon a group of militant black nationalists in helping him complete his mission to save Bumpy's daughter.
+However, the film presented the black nationalists as a group that failed to further the black cause, raised no awareness of the black struggle, and functioned primarily as a hired team of assailants who assisted Shaft on his mission.

-The filming of Shaft partly in the neighborhood of Harlem also allowed the black viewer to have a deeper connection to this film.
-The writers portrayed Shaft as a man who clearly had a good relationship with this neighborhood, yet rejected it once he became wealthy, moving to the predominantly white area of Greenwich Village.
-Traditional black thought in this era was that African Americans who had been prosperous financially should invest in and give back to the communities from which they came.
-Instead, "the implication is that the wise black (Shaft) will want to sever ties with the people of Harlem and find a place among whites."
-This point further indicates the false portrayal of race in Shaft, as a true black action hero of his time period would have been more loyal to his neighborhood.

-The result of this inauthentic portrayal of blackness in early 1970s blaxploitation films like Shaft had an effect on black audiences viewing them.
+The result of this portrayal of blackness in early 1970s blaxploitation films like Shaft had an effect on black audiences viewing them.
 Instead of the collective nature of the Civil Rights Movement and Black Power movement in the 1960s, these films helped to usher in a decade of self-indulgence, material gain, and drug consumption.
 "Equally important, Riley points out that the narratives about, and images of, blacks in these new films are no more than thematic templates reworked with black casts and updated stereotypes that reconfirm white expectations of blacks and serve to repress and delay the awakening of any real political consciousness."